ctbo/ChromaCert/README.md

-# ChromaCert – Certificates for Chromatic Polynomial Equivalence
+# ChromaCert – Certificates for Chromatic Equivalence

 (c) 2023 by Harald Bögeholz